DoSomething/rogue/docs/endpoints/posts.md

 All `v3 /posts` endpoints require the `activity` scope. `Create`/`update`/`delete` endpoints also require the `write` scope.

+Only admins and post owners will have `tags`, `source`, `remote_addr` (which will be `0.0.0.0` for all posts in compliance with GDPR), and hidden posts (posts that are tagged 'Hide In Gallery') returned in the response.

+Anonymous requests will only return posts with status `accepted`, `register-form`, or `register-OVR`.

+Logged-in users can additionally see any of their own posts with any status, and any voter-reg post (with any status) that they have referred.

+Staff can see all posts.

+If the post's action is marked as "anonymous", the `northstar_id` field will only be returned for the owner.

 ## Retrieve All Posts

 ```